Uncanny X-Men 94: Plot

 Professor Xavier calls a meeting of the X-Men.
 There, Sunfire clarifies that he only agreed to help Xavier save the X-Men and has no intention of becoming a member.
 Banshee also proposes to go on his way, but Professor X and Cyclops convince him to stay.
-Angel breaks the news that he, Marvel Girl, Iceman, Havok, and Lorna Dane are confident enough in their powers to leave the X-Men.
+Angel breaks the news that he, Marvel Girl, Iceman, Havok, and Polaris are confident enough in their powers to leave the X-Men.
 Cyclops wants to leave with Marvel Girl, but realizes with his destructive power he has no chance at living a normal life.
 The next day, Cyclops leads the new X-Men to the Danger Room for their first training session.
 Over weeks of training, the new recruits learn to work as a team, but Cyclops's harsh remonstrances at any failings cause tension.

-In the Colorado Rockies, Count Nefaria and the original Ani-Men seize control of the military base in Mount Valhalla and threaten to launch the USA's entire inventory of nuclear missiles unless every nation of the world pays Nefaria a ransom.
+In the Colorado Rockies, Count Nefaria and the Ani-Men seize control of the military base in Mount Valhalla and threaten to launch the USA's entire inventory of nuclear missiles unless every nation of the world pays Nefaria a ransom.
 The United States Air Force contacts the Avengers for help.
 Unable to oblige, the Avengers pass the mission on to the X-Men.
 The X-Men pile into the Blackbird and head to Valhalla.
-There General Fredericks informs them that Nefaria has ignorantly armed the Doomsmith System, which controls Valhalla's nuclear missiles and can only be shut down within a certain window, which closes in 52 minutes.
-As the Blackbird enters Valhalla's defense perimeter, Count Nefaria disables it with the defense systems, sending the X-Men into a fatal fall.
+There, General Fredericks informs them that Nefaria has ignorantly armed the Doomsmith System, which controls Valhalla's nuclear missiles and can only be shut down within a certain window, which closes in 52 minutes.
+As the Blackbird enters Valhalla's defense perimeter, Nefaria disables it with the defense systems, sending the X-Men into a fatal fall.

 Collectibility

-There are no issues of Uncanny X-Men #94 that rate higher than a 9.8 on the Comic Guaranty LLC grading scale.
+There are no known extant copies of Uncanny X-Men #94 that rate higher than a 9.8 on the Comic Guaranty LLC grading scale.
 As of June 1, 2013 there were 18 copies that had been graded at 9.8.
 A copy with a 9.6 rating was sold for $4,450 on eBay in 2004.
 In 2010 Walter Durajlija of Ontario's Big B Comics sold a copy for $26,500.